-All automobiles driven to and from school by students must be registered in the office.
-Failure to register a car driven to school may result in disciplinary action.
-Application blanks will be provided for students, and they must be filled out and returned to the office before permission will be granted.
-Once you have registered your vehicle, you will be issued a rearview mirror tag.
+All vehicles driven to and from school by students must be registered in the office.
+Failure to register a vehicle driven to school may result in disciplinary action.
+Vehicle registration forms will be provided for students, and they must be filled out and returned to the office before permission will be granted.
+Once you have registered your vehicle, you will be issued a parking hang tag.
 Tags must be visible from the rearview mirror of your vehicle when on school grounds.
 Failure to have your tag visible will result in disciplinary action.

-When students come to school, their cars must be parked and should be locked and not driven again until the end of the school day.
-Students who participate in co-curricular activities after school are expected to leave vehicles parked.
-They are not permitted to move their cars next to the building for the purpose of convenience.
-Students who park their cars in unauthorized areas (behind school, faculty parking lot, new gym parking lot, etc.) are subject to disciplinary actions.
-Upon arrival to school students are to immediately enter the building and are NOT permitted to leave the building prior to the end of the day without the permission from a building administrator and signing the "sign out" list.
-Driving, riding, or sitting in cars before school, during school hours, or lunch period is prohibited.
+When students come to school, their vehicles should be parked and should be locked and not driven again until the end of the school day.
+Students who park in unauthorized areas (behind the school, faculty parking lot, new gym parking lot, etc.) are subject to disciplinary actions.
+Upon arrival to school students are to immediately enter the building and are NOT permitted to leave the building prior to the end of the day without the permission from a building administrator and signing out in the office.
+Driving, riding, or sitting in cars before school, during school hours, or during the lunch period is prohibited.
 Loitering on school grounds after school is not permitted as well.
-Students who request permission to go to their car during the school day may go but will be issued a tardy to class.
-Special permission to drive a car during school hours may be granted only by the Principal, Asst.
-Principal, or Dean of Students.
-Violations will result in restriction to the grounds, misconduct points, suspension of driving privileges, or suspension from school.
+Students who request permission to go to their vehicle during the school day may go but will be issued a tardy to class.
+Special permission to drive a car during school hours may be granted only by the principal, assistant principal, or dean of students.
+Violations will result in restrictions to the grounds, misconduct points, suspension of driving privileges, or suspension from school.
 Students are to drive cautiously while entering and leaving school grounds.
-Students' cars may not leave while school buses are departing from the school grounds, and may not enter or leave the lot when and where the buses load and unload.
-State law requires pedestrians to use the crosswalks and a reminder to drivers that pedestrians have the right of way.
-Students are not to smoke in their cars when the cars are on school property.
-School officials retain the right to examine the contents and/or search a car parked on school premises when they have a reasonable suspicion that items contained in the car may interfere with the safe or effective operation of the school.
-Lexington High School assumes no responsibility for damage to vehicles or loss of contents incurred while vehicles are parked on school grounds.
-The above rules apply to all vehicles.
+Students' vehicles may not leave while school buses are departing from the school grounds, and may not enter or leave the lot when and where the buses load and unload.
+State law requires pedestrians to use the crosswalks.
+Pedestrians have the right of way.
+Students are to follow all school rules while their vehicles are on school property.
+School officials retain the right to examine the contents and/or search a vehicle on school premises when they have a reasonable suspicion that school rules have been violated or items contained in the vehicle may interfere with the safe or effective operation of the school.
+Lexington High School assumes no responsibility for damage to vehicles or loss of contents incurred while parked on school grounds.
+The rules above apply to all vehicles.